beboyle/mapFns/README.md

 ﻿
 # MapPlotFns
 A library of javascript functions designed to create a new Mapbox GL JS map layer with id, paint, and source.
 They are essentially more convenient wrappers around map.addLayer( ).
-Geojson coding is eliminated as are geojson errors.
+Geojson coding is eliminated as are geojson errorsnot required and geojson formatting errors are eliminated.
 ##### Table of Contents
 - Installation
 - Usage